yajirobee/logs/memo/general/2020-05-13-software_engineering_lessons.md

 - Data format should have a distinct and explicit version
 - Sometimes completeness of specification should be compromised to take easiness of implementation
   - [Worse is Better](https://www.dreamsongs.com/RiseOfWorseIsBetter.html)
+  - > There is never enough time to do it right, but there is always enough time to do it over.

 # Metrics / Monitoring
 - Collect every metrics you come up with as long as performance, cost and security allow